misakey/backend/docs/content/concepts/box-events.md

       "kind": "(string) (one of: email): the kind of the identifier" }
   },
-  "type": "(string) (one of: create, msg.txt, msg.file, state.lifecycle, join): the type of the event", "content": "(json object) (nullable): its shape depends on the type of event - see definitions below", "referer_id": "(string) (uuid) (nullable): the uuid of a potential referer event" }
+  "type": "(string) (one of: create, msg.txt, msg.file, state.lifecycle, member.join, member.leave): the type of the event",
+  "content": "(json object) (nullable): its shape depends on the type of event - see definitions below", "referer_id": "(string) (uuid) (nullable): the uuid of a potential referer event" }